-22 Calculate the total policy impact on soil carbon density (SOC) by summing the results for all policy expressed as tonnes of CO2e, by multiplying by 44/12 and by -1.
-This generates the cumulative policy
+Calculate the total policy impact on soil carbon density (SOC) by summing the results for all policy scenario strata.
+Convert the change on soil carbon density to GHG emission reductions or removals, expressed as tonnes of CO2e, by multiplying by 44/12 and by -1.
+This generates the cumulative policy impact in terms of tonnes CO2e emissions (positive) or removals (negative).
+Divide the cumulative policy impact by the number of years in the assessment period for the annual GHG impacts of the policy.